You’ve probably seen a W-2 a number of times. But do you understand W-2s well enough to answer questions from your employees?

-Box 15: This box has your employer’s state identification number.
+Box 15: This box has your (as the employer) state identification number.

-Box 16: State wages, tips, etc. — This is the total of your wages, tips, and other compensation that was used to calculate how much state income tax you paid for the year.
+Box 16: State wages, tips, etc. — This is the total of your employee’s wages, tips, and other compensation that was used to calculate how much state income tax they paid for the year.

-Box 17: This is how much state income tax you paid.
+Box 17: This is how much state income tax they paid.